lawrnce5/pdsnd_github/README.md

 1.Counts of each user type 2.Counts of each gender (only available for NYC and Chicago) 3.Earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
-Load 'project.py' on your terminal.
-Your environment to have NumPy and Pandas You will need the three city dataset files too:
+To view project, your environment must have NumPy and Pandas.
+Then Load 'project.py' on your terminal.Then you will need the three city dataset files to explorer the Data:
 Python.py
 New_York_city.csv
 Washington.csv